 I have heard that diamonds form from coal, but they don’t.
 Though diamonds and coal do form from the same substance – carbon – one doesn’t form from the other.
 Carbon can be formed into diamonds, or it can be formed into coal.
 It’s one or the other.

-We are made of carbon, like diamonds and coal.
+We are made of carbon too, like diamonds and coal.
 In fact, all life is carbon-based.
 Thinking of ourselves as potential diamonds or potential coal is actually not as much science fiction as we might think.

 We all have certain properties within us that influence us to resist change, to avoid stress, to give in to temptations, even when we know the thing that is tempting us isn’t good for us.
 We can choose to take the easy route, rather than the harder, more difficult route.
-We often like for things to happen quickly.
-We often want immediate satisfaction.
+We want things to happen quickly.
+We tend to want immediate satisfaction.

 We learn, most of us, to resist these “pressures” to some degree or another for some greater benefit that comes from refusing to give in to those influences.
 Taking the easy route is like succumbing to the pressures that form coal.
-The heat and pressure are relatively less than the heat and pressures that form diamonds.
-The changes in the carbon base that forms coal also happens relatively quickly. compared to the changes required to form diamonds This is the easy route we are tempted to take.
+The heat and pressure are relatively less than the heat and pressure that form diamonds.
+The changes in the carbon base that forms coal also happen relatively quickly. compared to the changes required to form diamonds

 We might consider that coal forms near the surface of the Earth, while diamonds form deep within the Earth.
 Regardless of the scientific implications of that difference, we might view these differences as competing paths.
 Inert carbon has no choice regarding the circumstance or path in which it is formed into what it will become, but we do.